whxjsbsid/sg-hk-quant-bot/README.md

 #### Execution module
 Responsible for converting signals into orders.

-- sizes positions using target portfolio allocation
+- sizes positions using **total portfolio equity**
+- applies **per-coin target allocation**
 - submits mock market orders to Roostoo
-- handles top-up buys when position size is below target
+- handles top-up buys when a coin is below target size
 - handles exits on signal reversal or stop loss

 #### Logging module
 Responsible for observability and debugging.

-- records activity logs
+- records activity logs to `bot/logs/bot.log`
-- records trade logs
+- records trade logs to `bot/logs/trades.csv`
-- helps track strategy decisions and execution outcomes
+- includes pair-level trade details for multi-coin monitoring

 #### Runtime state module
 Responsible for maintaining continuity across restarts.

+For each configured market, it stores:
-- stores last processed candle
+- last processed candle
-- stores current position state
+- current position state
-- stores entry price
+- entry price
-- stores stop-loss price
+- stop-loss price

-### Tech stack used
-- **Python**
-- **Pandas / NumPy** for data handling
-- **Binance market data API** for historical candles
-- **Roostoo mock exchange API** for simulated execution
-- **JSON** for runtime state persistence

 ---

 ## 3. Strategy Explanation

 ### Signal construction
-The strategy computes:
+For each configured coin, the strategy computes:
 - a rolling **VWAP**
 - a rolling **standard deviation of close**
 - a **trend SMA** for trend regime filtering